Theory

 and

-The reason why we're writing rather than just
+The reason why we're writing

 is because, if we're being rigorous, we're really taking the expectation over the 2m-dimensional product-space.